ovh/docs/pages/cloud/private-cloud/vrops_introduction/guide.en-gb.md

 ### Troubleshoot

-The Troubleshoot section
+The Troubleshoot section is your alert and log repository.
+There, you will be able to see and dig into the problems you're experiencing.
+Contextual links to documentation and fixes are also provided.

 ![](images/en07troubleshoot.png){.thumbnail}

 ### Optimize

-The Optimize section
+The Optimize section gives you an insight and recommandations on the Capacity of your infrastructure.
+The monitoring analysis performed by vROPS displays usage and right-sizing info to enable you to scale your environment.

 ![](images/en08optimize.png){.thumbnail}

 ### Plan

-The Plan section
+The Plan section gives you trend and capacity management tools so you can future proof your infrastructure.<br>
+Cost analysis and planning is also helpful for budgeting purposes.

 ![](images/en09plan.png){.thumbnail}

 ### Configure

-The Configure section
+The Configure section defines your metrics and threshold reactions through policies and alerts.<br>
+You will be able to set up groups, profile, policies and/or alerts and appropriate response to tailor your infrastructure needs.

 ![](images/en10configure.png){.thumbnail}

 ### Automation

-The Automation section
+The Automation section schedules one time or scheduled maintenance jobs.<br>
+Those jobs can be assigned to single or multiple objects over multiple spaces.

 ![](images/en11automation.png){.thumbnail}

 ### Administration

-The Administration section
+The Administration section pilots vROPS access and data clollection.<br>
+This is where you can create specific vROPS accounts to be used.

 ![](images/en12administration.png){.thumbnail}